diegooprime/beastybar/readme.md

 Purpose: Have the best Beasty Bar strategy in the world.

 ### Project structure:
-- simulator: full game rules and state management
+- _01_simulator: full game rules and state management
-- agents: each strategy as an agent implementation
+- _02_agents: each strategy as an agent implementation
-- training: tournaments, telemetry tooling, logs, Elo tracking
+- _03_training: tournaments, telemetry tooling, logs, Elo tracking
-- user_interface: FastAPI interface and static viewer
+- _04_ui: FastAPI interface and static viewer
-- other: utilities, docs, and assorted references
+- _05_other: utilities, docs, and assorted references

 The code for each section is independent so we can modify one without fucking up the other sections.